martindsouza/ws-logger/apex.md

 - Save the page
 - Run P1
 - Edit one of the employees then click `Apply Changes` (_you don't need to make any changes_).
 The purpose of doing this is to register some content in Session State.
+  - _If the page takes a while to save, you may have uncommitted changes in SQL Dev.
+Perform a`commit` or `rollback` and the save should go through._
 - On P1 click on the `Log APEX Items` button

 APEX items are stored in a separate table.
 The following code will highlight how to find them.